paepcke/canvas_utils/README.md

 Similarly, the existing files may be modified to taste.

 ### Implementation Note
-The table .sql files naturally contain table creation statements.
+The table .sql files contain table creation statements.
 Those statements reference the database (a.k.a.
 MySQL schema) where the `Auxiliaries` are to be constructed.
 They also reference the database where the full Canvas exports reside.
 These names are hard coded into the .sql files.

-This decision means that customizations need to replace those hardcoded names with those compatible at the installation site.
-In an effort to avoid this installation inconvenience, the initial implementation used placeholder names in the .sql files.
-Those placeholders were automatically replaced by the `canvas_prep.py` code.

-User feedback directed the change to hard coding the names.
-The addition of new tables, or users modifying the existing queries is a more frequent event than globally changing the database names in the sql statements once during the installation.

-However, if the database with Canvas full exports is not called canvasdata_prd, or if the desired destination database of the auxiliary tables is not to be called canvasdata_aux, then the aux table creation queries can be changed wholesale using the included utility `convert_queries.py`.
-The program accepts replacement database names, and replaces the hardcoded database names in the queries.
+The names are automatically replaced in memory at runtime if `setup.cfg` alters these names via the

+- canvas_auxiliary_db_name and
+- raw_data_db

+entries.
+One can use the script convert_queries.py for modifying the .sql files in the `Queries` directory to reflect the local names, instead of the hardcoded `canvasdata_aux` and `canvasdata_prd`.
+But the .sql files will be overwritten with updates.
+Best practice: use those two names.
+Second-best practice: indicate the different names in `setup.cfg`, and rely on `canvas_prep.py` to do the substitutions on the fly.

 ## Localization